 Other investments consist of corporate debt securities.
 The Corporation classifies all of its debt securities as held-to-maturity (HTM).
 HTM debt securities are those debt securities in which the Corporation has the ability and intent to hold the security until maturity.
 HTM debt securities are recorded at cost, as there are no associated premiums and discounts to amortize.
 A decline in the market value of any HTM debt security below cost that is deemed to be other than temporary, results in an impairment to reduce the carrying amount to fair value.
-To determine whether impairment is other than temporary, the Corporation considers all available information relevant to the collectibility of the security, including past events, current conditions, and reasonable and supportable forecasts when developing estimates of cash flows expected to be collected.
+To determine whether impairment is other than temporary, the Corporation considers all available information relevant to the collectability of the security, including past events, current conditions, and reasonable and supportable forecasts when developing estimates of cash flows expected to be collected.
 Evidence considered in this assessment includes the reasons for impairment, the severity and duration of the impairment, changes in value subsequent to year-end, forecasted performances of the investee, and the general market conditions in the geographical area or industry in which the investee operates.
 The Corporation's debt securities investments are invested at the National Rural Utilities Cooperative Finance Corporation (NRUCFC).

-The carrying value of the debt securities investments approximated fair value with interest rates ranging from 0.29 percent to 0.38 percent at December 31, 2021.
+The carrying value of the debt securities investments approximated fair value with an interest rate of 3.67 percent at December 31, 2022.